RINGS WITH LOVE: RINGS, GEMSTONES, JEWELRY ONLINE

 Antique – Vintage Rings

 Jewelry in one form or another has been around for a very long time.
 What is more, the custom of wearing small decorative objects on the body or on one’s clothing is common to all cultures.
 Two shell beads, were discovered on the slopes of Mount Carmel in Israel that have been dated back 100,000 years.
 Shell jewelry of a similar age has also been found in Morocco and Algeria.
 Jewelry was worn by the ancient Egyptians and Greeks.
 It has been found in civilisations across all 5 continents.

-For many years, the wearing of rings, bracelets, necklaces and other jewelry was limited to kings, queens and members of the nobility.
+The wearing of rings, bracelets, necklaces and other jewelry used to be limited to kings, queens and members of the nobility.
 The ancient rings below would all have been worn by those in positions of power.

 Rings shown above: